 - Acting on one file means acting on each and every one of them; you can’t create different actions for each individual file in the set, or approve some documents and not others.
 In other words, creating a file copy event causes each file to be copied, adding a collaborator to one file adds that collaborator to them all, applying a metadata value to one file applies that value to all, approving one document approves them all, and so on.

-To track the status of a workflow, from the All workflows page hover over the workflow you want, and then click Tracking.
+To track the status of a workflow, from the Workflows page hover over the workflow you want, and then click Tracking.
 The tracking page displays the status of the files in the workflow, including any files that have failed.